U.S. Meat Consumption Statistics & Facts to Know in 2026

 Commercial and recreational fisheries play an astronomical role in the US economy.
 In 2019, US commercial fishermen landed 9.3 billion pounds of seafood.
 It was valued at 5.5 billion dollars.

-It is recommended by USDA to eat 8 ounces of seafood weekly.
 At least the government is aware of the benefits of fish.
 But they don’t always tell us the truth.
 Case in point:

 NOAA Fisheries (government overwatch) states that when consumers buy fish caught and harvested in the US, they can know “…it has been caught or farmed responsibly.”